We are Sacha & Sofia, in charge of our lives and a mostly off-grid farm.

 GENERIC PROFILE DESCRIPTION:

 For 26 years, I lived in the historical city centre of Perugia, Umbria, Italy but three years ago, I moved to my small countryside farm just outside town.

-More specifically, Sofia and I now sleep and live at the farm but still relate and go up to my old neighborhood in the historical city centre on an almost daily basis.
+More specifically, Sofia and I now sleep and live at the farm but still relate and go up to my old neighborhood in the historical city centre on a weekly basis.

 Five years ago, I purchased a plot of land (1 hectar or 2,5 acres) and a small house on it which is ONLY 1km away from town.

 It's so peaceful, so beautiful with the fireflies and the nightingale and even the locals, the Perugini don't know about this tucked away corner just outside their city.